lpow311/dissertation/progress_log.md

 ##### Survivor Selection
 * Why would I be losing children and having to fill with parents?
 Is it because of the cross over probability?

+#### Human behaviours to add in:
+* City familiarity
+* Panic factor
+* altruism - which likely means I'll need to add some form of characteristic around requiring support so people see it to stop?